Carrot1024/pdsnd_github/README.md

 HSY  Homewark 20231129.py

 ### Installation Requirements
-To run or contribute to development, you need to install Python 3.0 and at least one editor you like.
+To run as user or contribute to development, you need to install Python 3.0 and at least one editor you like.